 Christmas Sweets In Spain

-In Spain there are a lot of traditional sweets, and it seems that almost all of them come from the arabic tradition.
-Let’s discover some of those!
+In Spain there are a lot of traditional sweets, and it seems that almost all of them come from the Arabic tradition.

 During the Spanish Inquisition, the officials decided that polvorones had to be made with lard, in order to find Muslims and Jewish pretending to be Christians to save themselves.